waigo/waigo/README.md

 1. Subsequent calls to `waigo.load()` are fast _(since we already know what's available and where everything is)_.
 2. It can catch any [plugin conflicts](#plugins) at startup _(rather than later on, when your app is already running)_.

-_Note: This method takes an optional configuration parameter which tells it where to find the app's `src` folder and the names of plugins to load, etc. See [API docs](http://waigojs.com/api) for more info._
+_Note: This method takes an optional configuration parameter which tells it where to find your app's source folder and the names of plugins to load, etc. See [API docs](http://waigojs.com/api) for more info._

 ## Plugins